AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user attempts to send a password reset email from a user list in [!DNL Workfront], the option to send the email is not available.

-**Button displays "Start Issue" rather than "Start Request"**
+**Button displays "[!UICONTROL Start Issue]" rather than "[!UICONTROL Start Request]"**

 *Requests*

-When a user views a request assigned to their team, they see a "Start Issue" button in the header rather than a "Start Request" button.
+When a user views a request assigned to their team, they see a "[!UICONTROL Start Issue]" button in the header rather than a "[!UICONTROL Start Request]" button.

-**"Undo comment" option removes tagged users**
+**"[!UICONTROL Undo comment]" option removes tagged users**

 *Updates*

-When a user tags another user in a comment, posts the comment, and then selects the "Undo comment" option, the comment appears in an update box as usual, but the tagged user is not in the Tagged users box.
+When a user tags another user in a comment, posts the comment, and then selects the "[!UICONTROL Undo comment]" option, the comment appears in an update box as usual, but the tagged user is not in the [!UICONTROL Tagged users] box.

-**Cannot scroll when using Milestone view in a report**
+**Cannot scroll when using [!UICONTROL Milestone] view in a report**

 *Reports*

-When a user is viewing a report and selects the Milestone view, the page displays the Milestone view but no longer scrolls, and the user cannot view any Milestones that would be further down the page.
+When a user is viewing a report and selects the [!UICONTROL Milestone] view, the page displays the Milestone view but no longer scrolls, and the user cannot view any Milestones that would be further down the page.

 **Incorrect currency when report is displayed in dashboard**